Journalist, essayist and poet Harris KHALIQUE (IWP '15) has been appointed the Secretary General of Pakistan's Human Rights Commission.

 How often does the Residency take place?

 The IWP's Fall Residency is held annually during the fall semester only, from the end of August through mid-November.
-The rest of the calendar year features IWP programming such as Overseas Reading Tours, Distance Learning courses, and the youth-based Between the Lines program.
+The rest of the calendar year features IWP programming such as Lines & Spaces Overseas Reading Tours, Digital Learning courses, youth Between the Lines program, and college-level Summer Institute.

 Does the IWP have regular publications?